grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "If that is Shakes, the job has been overdone..."

 "Really?
 You think it's fuckin' possible _Shakes_ overdid it, do you?"
 Percy rolled her eyes.
-"Maybe instead of the sound of the _Gnat_ masquerading for the _Prospect_, the _Gnat_ will just drown out _everything_ in a 10 mile radius."
+"Maybe instead of the sound of the _Gnat_ masquerading for the _Prospect_, the _Gnat_ will just drown out _everything_ in a ten mile radius."

 "I just..."
 Hemi started, "just cannot believe that such a small boat could..." he paused listening again.
 "No, I am more sure of it now.
 The more detail I can hear, the more it makes sense that it is a very _very_ loud, small boat, not a big ship.
 Though he does have it tuned so low that from a distance anyone who is not skilled on sonar might easily be fooled into thinking the contact is displacing an enormous amount of water.
 Good job with the identification Cassandra."